-Mufti Husain Kadodia was born in South Africa to a household known for its commitment to Islam.
-After graduating from high school he spent a few months in the Indian Subcontinent in the tabligh effort.
+Mufti Husain Kadodia was born in 1978 in South Africa to a household known for its commitment to Islam.
+After graduating from high school, he spent a few months in the Indian Subcontinent in the tabligh effort.
 Upon returning from this journey he enrolled in Madrasah Arabia Islamia, an Islamic University, in Azaadville (near Johannesburg), South Africa to pursue an in-depth study of the Islamic sciences, namely the Tafsir of the Qur’an, Hadith, Islamic Jurisprudence according to the Hanafi school of Islamic Law, Principles of Islamic jurisprudence (Usul al-Fiqh), Aqidah, Mantiq (Logic) and Kalam (theology), Arabic Grammar and other subjects.

 Mufti Husain Kadodia has also completed a course in the study of Islamic manuscripts.
 He is one of the leading collectors of Islamic manuscripts around the world.
-He has traveled extensively in the Arab world as well as the Indian Subcontinent in order to obtain rare and valuable manuscripts.
+He has travelled extensively in the Arab world as well as the Indian Subcontinent in order to obtain rare and valuable manuscripts.

-At present, he conducts research in Islamic law and teaches Ifta students of Darul Iftaa Mahmudiyyah, Sherwood – Durban, South Africa.
-He is also currently working on reproducing ancient manuscripts.
-He was the Ameer (President) of Sunniforum.com, an online discussion forum and community and a contributor to the Deoband blog.
+At present, he conducts research in Islamic law and has taught Iftaa students of Darul Iftaa Mahmudiyyah, Sherwood – Durban, South Africa until July, 2021.
+He also teaches in Darul Uloom Hameediyyah in Durban and is currently working on reproducing ancient manuscripts through his Maktab at-Tahqiq.